 With its stunning white capped mountains and piercing blue green lakes, springtime yellow broom and purple lupin flowers, Bariloche is a popular destination year round for nature lovers and adventurers alike.
 Furthermore, the great cuisine that includes tasty red berries, traditional curantos, lamb concoctions and gourmet chocolates, plus, luxurious lodging options, make this one of the best Patagonian destinations, hands down.

 One of the great things about Bariloche is the variety of climbing options.
 This means you will have plenty of chances to try different rock climbing styles, single or multi-pitch, sport or trad, and you will also be able to find the perfect wall for your level.
-To chisel your skills while you enjoy the Bariloche wilderness, check out this rock climbing course in Patagonia, or book your place on one of these tailored rock climbing tours for all levels.
+If you are a beginner, you can join Craig on this half-day Cerro Ventana climbing program.
+Otherwise, to chisel your skills while you enjoy the Bariloche wilderness try this trad climbing course in Patagonia.

 Each rock climbing spot in Bariloche is unique and has a particular landscape with its characteristic views.
-Whether it’s of the famous bright blue Nahuel Huapi and Gutierrez lakes, to name a few, or of one of the many surrounding mountains, or of stunning forested areas, you’re bound to fall in love with the beautiful Bariloche sceneries.
-Get a taste of some of region’s different rock climbing havens on this 5-day Bariloche rock climbing trip!
+Whether it’s of the famous bright blue Nahuel Huapi and Gutierrez lakes, to name a few, or of one of the many surrounding mountains, or stunning forested areas, you’re bound to fall in love with the beautiful Bariloche sceneries.

 Bariloche is full of great restaurants and fun places to discover when you’re not busy climbing rocks.
 This makes it a great location for all round fun and enjoyment!
 Visit the beautiful myrtle forest, the famous Colonia Suiza, and if you are with kids, the Nahuelito Theme Park where you will find recreations of prehistoric animals amongst elves out in a natural environment.
 Of course, don’t miss out on the delicious local chocolate and great gourmet cuisine while you’re there either!